krzkaczor/cheatcalls-eip/README.md

 ## Abstract

 Proposes a standardized set of JSON RPC methods to be implemented by all Ethereum development and testing environments.
 These methods cover common operations such as setting storage values, manipulating account balances, and interacting with ERC20 tokens.
 By adopting a consistent naming convention and behavior for these methods, we aim to simplify the development process, enhance code portability, and reduce the cognitive load on developers when working with different tools.
-These new methods are similar to [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes) available in Foundry or Hardhat tests but for JSON RPC calls, hence a name Cheatcalls.
+These new methods are similar to [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes) available in Foundry or Hardhat tests but for JSON RPC calls, hence the name Cheatcalls.

 ## Motivation

 Currently, Ethereum development and testing tools offer a variety of methods for manipulating the blockchain state during testing.
 While some methods share the same name across different platforms (e.g., `evm_increaseTime`), their behavior can vary significantly, especially in edge cases.
 Additionally, many methods are unique to specific tools (e.g., `hardhat_setStorageAt`, `tenderly_setStorageAt`, `tenderly_setErc20Balance`, `buildbear_ERC20Faucet`).
-Finally, there are often times when some functionality is completely missing from a given node.
+Finally, often some functionality is completely missing from a given node.
 These inconsistencies create unnecessary complexity for developers and result in vendor lock-in.

 ## Specification